 Every child, at some point, will hit you with one of those Big Awkward Questions of life that we tend to dread.
 You know the ones: “How did the baby get into your tummy?”
 “Why can’t I see God?”
 “Why do some people have different colour skin?”
 “Why did Jesus die?”
 “Why is poo brown?”
 Children really want to know everything, don’t they?

 Lots of us feel a bit nervous about what to tell young children about the facts of life and such sensitive subjects, how much detail to go into and when is the right time to begin.
-The last thing we want to do is corrupt their innocence.
+The last thing we want to do is corrupt their innocence or upset them.
 I have been asked by several mums what is the right thing to do.

 Of course there are very many opinions, and you must do what seems right to you.
 But if you want my opinion, here it is.

 My advice is to answer children’s questions as simply and honestly as possible, only answering the question they asked and no more, unless essential for their understanding.
-A little girl asking about how the baby got out of mummy’s tummy does not need to know about periods or obstetrics.
-It is enough to tell her there is an opening through which the baby came out.
+A little girl asking about how the baby got into or out of mummy’s tummy does not need to know about periods or obstetrics.
+It is enough to tell her there is an opening through which the baby went in and came out.
 If she needs to know more, she will ask.

 Always make it age-appropriate.
 At puberty you can tell her what she needs to know to cope with this time in her life; children under 9 or 10 (unless developing early) do not really need to know.
 (This may seem obvious, but I have found myself being forced to answer a confused six year old’s questions about the menopause; her mother no doubt meant well, but may have floundered in too deep when she enlightened her child in great detail about feminine reproduction…)